-It’s even harder to justify when you consider that Marriott Bonvoy Gold Elite status can be enjoyed by anyone who holds the Platinum Card from American Express (in a number of nations – not just the US) and the Marriott Bonvoy Brilliant Card.
+It’s even harder to justify when you consider that Marriott Bonvoy Gold Elite status can be enjoyed by anyone who holds card_name (terms apply) and that the card_name now offers Bonvoy Platinum Status (terms apply).

-While these two cards come with significant annual fees (between $450 and $550 per year for US cardholders), they also come with a wide variety of benefits that help cardholders claw back some (or all) of the annual fee.
-For a lot of people, that makes them the most economical way of maintaining Marriott Bonvoy Gold Elite status…and by some distance.
+While these two cards come with significant annual fees, they also come with a wide variety of benefits that can help cardholders claw back some (or all) of the annual fee.
+For a lot of people, that makes them the most economical way of maintaining Marriott Bonvoy Gold Elite status… and by some distance.